Shelter Dog Meal Donation Count:

 All Things in Moderation

 Nothing is perfect.
 Studies have also been done on the risks as well.
-Important potential adverse effects of omega-3 fatty acid supplementation include altered platelet (blood clotting) function, gastrointestinal adverse effects (like vomiting and diarrhea), delayed wound healing, altered immune function, and nutrient-drug interactions.4 These products are frequently accidentally ingested by dogs causing a trip to the animal ER.
+Important potential adverse effects of omega-3 fatty acid supplementation include altered platelet (blood clotting) function, gastrointestinal adverse effects (like vomiting and diarrhea), delayed wound healing, altered immune function, and nutrient-drug interactions.4 These products are frequently accidentally ingested by dogs, causing a trip to the animal ER.

-Be aware that supplements are only to enhance other medical management of disease and not meant to be a standalone therapy.
+Be aware that supplements are only to enhance other medical management of disease and are not meant to be a standalone therapy.
 Anything that you give to your dog should be mentioned and approved by your own veterinarian.

 Note from the iHeartDogs Team: If supplementation of Omega-3 fatty acids makes sense for your dog, we’d encourage you to try our Happy, Healthy Omega-3-6-9 Select Soft Chews for dogs.
 We developed what we believe is the most complete Omega product available, containing a unique formula of powerful ingredients.
 And unlike any other product, each purchase provides meals for shelter dogs